saucerswaplabs/hedera-improvement-proposal/HIP/hip-0000-hvs.md

   4. An `Outcome` of a `Vote` can trigger any authorized transaction, e.g. `TokenMint`.
   5. The `Key` entity adds a `Vote`-derived authorization mode.

-In what follows we will specify each aspect in detail, giving special attention to the performance impact of HVS on the existing
-Hedera protocol.
-For example, we will show that even if every holder of a fungible Hedera token was voting in multiple elections for which that token had voting power, it would remain possible to transfer units of this token at 10,000 transactions per second (TPS).
+Below we specify all this in detail, giving special attention to the performance impact on the existing Hedera protocol.
+For example, we will show that even if every holder of a fungible Hedera token `0.0.T` was voting in multiple HVS elections for which `0.0.T` has voting power, it will remain possible to transfer units of `0.0.T` at 10,000 transactions per second (TPS).

 ## Motivation